Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Louisville Stats and Trends

-- Louisville is 6-3 against the spread and 6-4 overall in games when it records more than 22.2 points.
+- Louisville is 6-3 against the spread and 6-4 overall in games when it puts up more than 22.2 points.

-- Louisville is 6-4 against the spread and 6-5 overall when the team piles up more than 335.7 yards.
+- In games that Louisville picks up over 335.7 yards, the team is 6-4 against the spread and 6-5 overall.

 - The Cardinals have turned the ball over 12 times this season, four more turnovers than the Wildcats have forced (8).